leonardssh/leonardssh/README.md

    * 💼 Working on
       <!-- * **[coc-rpc]** - A coc-extension to get Discord Rich Presence integration with **[NeoVim]**. (still developing... available soon™️) -->
       * **[ValetDiscordBot]** - An awesome discord bot made with good taste that should not be missing from anyone's server.
-With an elegant design and some helpful plugins, it makes it the best choice. (still developing... available soon™️)
+With an elegant design and some helpful plugins, it makes it the best choice.
+(WIP)
    * 🎓 Learning - Typescript, Vue
    * 🚧 Next projects from "Idea to production"
       <!-- * Build a coc-extension to get Discord Rich Presence integration with **[NeoVim]**. -->